HughMorris01/Newsletter-Signup/README.md

 https://gregs-mailing-list.glitch.me

-There is currently no newsletter but hopefully the server returns a success page (Mailchimp revokes the api periodically) informing the user that they have in fact been added to the mailing list.
+There is currently no newsletter but hopefully the server returns a success page (Mailchimp revokes the api key periodically) informing the user that they have in fact been added to the mailing list.